alesanchezr/python-string-sql/README.md

-# SQL highlighting in Python multiline strings for VS Code
+# SQL and HTML highlighting in Python multiline strings for VS Code

-Adds syntax highlight support for python multiline SQL strings in VS Code.
+Adds syntax highlight support for python multiline SQL and HTML strings in VS Code.

 ## Installation